 A request for preliminary or injunctive relief will not affect the jurisdiction of the arbitral tribunal unless the parties' request equates to a waiver.
 Waiver is not lightly inferred, however, and courts will require an intent not to arbitrate for a waiver to be found.
-See In re S & R Co.
-Of Kingston v.
-Latona Trucking, Inc., 159 F.3d 80, 83 (2d Cir.
-1998) (fifteen months of litigation was enough to find waiver).
 Therefore, even where a court must reach the merits in order to grant an injunction, waiver generally will not be found.
-In this regard, the AUAA states that "[a] party does not waive a right of arbitration by making a [motion] [for provisional remedies] ...".
+State statutes may be express that there is no waiver.
+See, e.g., CAL.
+CODE CIV.
+PROC. §1281.8(D) ("An application for a provisional remedy ... shall not operate to waive any right of arbitration which the applicant may have pursuant to a written agreement to arbitrate, if, at the same time as the application for a provisional remedy is presented, the applicant also presents to the court an application that all other proceedings in the action be stayed pending the arbitration of any issue, question, or dispute which is claimed to be arbitrable under the agreement and which is relevant to the action pursuant to which the provisional remedy is sought.").
+This is the approach of the RUAA, which states that "[a] party does not waive a right of arbitration by making a [motion] [for provisional remedies] ...".
 RUAA Section 8(c).
-The official comment states that "Section 8(c) is intended to insure that so long as a party is pursuing the arbitration process while requesting the court to provide provisional relief ... the motion to the court should not act as a waiver of that party's right to arbitrate a matter".
+The official comment states that "Section 8(c) is intended to insure that so long as a party is pursuing the arbitration process while requesting the court to provide provisional relief ... the motion to the court should not act as a waiver of that party's right to arbitrate a matter.".